nraboy/mongodb-stitch-hugo/README.md

 }
 ```

-When the `cleanTask` function is ran, the entire **hosting/files** directory will be removed.
+When the `cleanTask` function is run, the entire **hosting/files** directory will be removed.
 This will be done without reading the contents of the directory and it will be done without errors even if the directory doesn't exist.

 When it comes to the `generateTask` function, we might have the following: